 Graduate Student Opportunities

-2019's Three Minute Thesis Competition is coming!
+2019's Three Minute Thesis Competition was a success!

 February 7th, 2019

 What is Three Minute Thesis?
 Check out our helpful presentation.

 Remember to check out the Winter Semester's Graduate Student Workshops!
 Check out the workshops page for dates and times.

 Student Scholarship Opportunity

 The Helen and William Milliken Scholar Program is a competitive $6,000 internship that will inspire the Great Lake State’s next generation of environmental leaders.

 The Helen and William Milliken Scholar Program will provide an unsurpassed practical experience to Michigan college students who aspire to honor the Milliken legacy with a successful career in environmental law, policy and/or advocacy.
 Over time, we expect to see Milliken Scholars in top decision-making positions, leading Michigan to a healthy, sustainable and prosperous future.

 The Basics.
 Each year a Michigan college student will be selected through a competitive process.
 The winner will receive a $6,000 prize and complete 400 hours of service learning with MEC.
 Winners may complete their 400 hours of service learning during any 16-32 week span in the 12-month period following their selection.